Windows Vista

 Vista Compatibility Resources No Longer Available

-Many Microsoft resources, including the Vista Upgrade Advisor, appear to be no longer available.
+Most Microsoft resources, including the Vista Upgrade Advisor, are no longer available.

 Vista “Basic” Crippled